 Wood flooring is a staple look in Scandinavian homes.
 Living in countries with an abundance of forests, wood plays a huge part in the décor throughout the whole house.
 Either opt for wide oak beams or painted wooden floorboards to brighten up the room.
-If you can’t be without something snug beneath your toes, then add a huge woollen rug to cover the floor.
+If you can’t be without something snug beneath your toes, then add a big woolen rug to cover the floor.

 It might already be clear, but the most important texture in your Scandi style bedroom is wood.
 Not only for your floors but also with your furnishings.
 We finished our room off with a wooden bed, wooden photo frames and a Scandinavian side table with wooden legs.
 Other textures you can use are wool, linen, faux fur and glass.